oracle/terraform-provider-oci/website/docs/r/database_autonomous_exadata_infrastructure.html.markdown

 The following arguments are supported:

 * `availability_domain` - (Required) The availability domain where the Autonomous Exadata Infrastructure is located.
-* `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment the Autonomous Exadata Infrastructure belongs in.
+* `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment the Autonomous Exadata Infrastructure belongs in.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) The user-friendly name for the Autonomous Exadata Infrastructure.
 It does not have to be unique.
 * `domain` - (Optional) A domain name used for the Autonomous Exadata Infrastructure.
 If the Oracle-provided Internet and VCN Resolver is enabled for the specified subnet, the domain name for the subnet is used (don't provide one).
 Otherwise, provide a valid DNS domain name.
 Hyphens (-) are not permitted.